vmware-tanzu/velero/site/content/docs/v0.7.0/azure-config.md

+---
-# Run Ark on Azure
+title: "Run Ark on Azure"
+layout: docs
+---

 To configure Ark on Azure, you: